codamee/Rock-Paper-scissors/README.md

 # Rock-Paper-scissors
 This is a simple Rock paper scissor game built using the Html and javascript.
-This project is the part of the The odin project curriculum .

 ##  Feautures
 - User has to select the choice (rock,scissor, paper).